Search

 This is exactly how a Defined benefit plan calculator works, albeit with a lot of interest rate assumptions.
 There cannot be a better example of a defined benefit plan than this.

-Point to note when using our Defined Benefit Plan Calculator:
+Point to note when using our DB Plan Calculator:

 Please note the contribution amount generated by our defined benefit plan calculator is only an estimate.
 You still need an actuary to calculate the contribution amount for your existing defined benefit plan.
 The defined benefit plan calculated amount is an estimate only for setting up the plan in the first year.
 Please do not contribute to an already existing plan using our defined benefit calculator.
 Feel free to reach out to us at info@pensiondeductions.com if you need any assistance with setting up a defined benefit plan.